takalkartejas/learning_docker/README.md

 12. .dockerignore:- when we are doing ADD . ., it will add all the files in the docker.
 We can exclude some files by editing .dockerignore
 13. Caching and layers:- The image building step might take much time everytime we change something like adding more data in node.js
 14. To avoid this the docker uses cache, this takes less time as same things need not to be done again
+15. Tags and version:- allows you to control version, avoids breaking changes (eg. if you build your software using node:latest and the latest version chages from 8 to 9 breaking your code)
 ---

 ## Learning steps: